chmike/securecookie/README.md

 This package differ from the gorilla secure cookie in that its encoding and decoding is 3 times faster and need no heap allocation, while the security remains equivalent.

+**Note:** This package uses its own secure cookie value encoding.
+It is thus incompatible with Gorilla secure cookie package and the one provided with other langage frameworks.
+This encoding is simpler and more efficient, and adds a version number to suuport evolution with backward compatibility.

 **Warning:** Because this package impacts security of web applications, it is a critical functionaly.
 It still need reviews to be production ready.